 In the example below, I’ve chosen to add the ‘SIP’ port open, SSL not available, and DMARC policy not found risks.
 Once you are happy with your selection, click Confirm and next.

 Clicking Confirm and next will take you to the Review and send step where you will need to select a vendor contact or enter their name and email address.
-You can also edit the title and message sent to the recipient(s) on this screen.
+You can also set a due date and reminder date or edit the title and message sent to the recipient(s) on this screen.
 When you’re ready, click Submit request.

 Now that the request has been created, you’ll be able to track its progress in the remediation requests table.